danielballan/pims2-prototype/README.md

   In this way, packages can declare that they include objects with a PIMS-compatible interface without actually *importing* PIMS or subclassing any PIMS objects.
-Perhaps they *may* subclass something from PIMS for convenience, but they don't have to.)
+(PIMS may *provide* base classes as optional scaffolds for convenience or code reuse, but the key point is that packages are not required to use them.)

   Providing the option *not* to depending on PIMS is a selling point for packages that may add PIMS support experimentally or only incidentally.
   Established I/O packages maybe open to adding PIMS-compatible readers to their API if it costs them no new dependencies, only tens of lines of code, and no new dependencies, not even optional ones.

   Also, PIMS can use [entrypoints](https://entrypoints.readthedocs.io/) to construct a registry of all installed readers without actually *importing* the